-    - Shotguns may be used on Clay Target ranges.
-Solid shot or slug is not permitted on Clay Target ranges.
+12. Shotguns may be used on Clay Target ranges.
+Solid shot or slug is not generally permitted on Clay Target ranges.
 Restrictions on the size of lead shot which may be used on Clay Target ranges may have to be applied from time to time.

-- Shotguns may be used elsewhere on Bisley (eg for vermin control) only with the prior permission of the CE.
+14. Shotguns may be used on Time Limit range with the prior permission of the Chairman BSRC.

 Additional Limits on Black Powder Firearms, Muzzle Brakes and Tables/Benches

-- Firers who wish to use Black Powder firearms or muzzle brakes or who wish to shoot from a table or bench should inform the Range Office at the time of booking so that appropriate separation on the firing point can be planned.
+17. Firers who wish to use Black Powder firearms or muzzle brakes, or who wish to shoot from a table or bench must inform the Range Office at the time of booking so that appropriate separation on the firing point is allocated.
 Any firer who does not give advance notice of such requirement may find that proximity of other firers prevents their desired activity.

-Note: All firearms within range limits may be fired on Butt Zero (left hand side of Stickledown, using the prepared face of the 800 yards firing point as the bullet catcher, 5 – 75 metres, turning targets and moving target).
+b.
+Butt Zero (5 – 75 metres, turning targets and moving target) All firearms within range limits may be fired.
 Firearms and courses of fire must be specified at time of booking; unusual combinations may be subject to additional constraints.

-- 300 metres (electronic) (Gallery, 300 metres only).
-Target rifles and rifles conforming to ISSF Regulations not exceeding 8mm, limited availability.
+e.
+300m Shed (electronic) (Gallery, 300 metres only).
+Target rifles and rifles conforming to ISSF Regulations not exceeding 8mm, limited availability due to priority days.

 Gallery Rifle and Pistol Ranges (unless excepted max MV 655 m/s, max ME 2030 J)

-- Fullbore centre fire rifles other than gallery rifles may never be used on pistol ranges unless approved in advance by the CE.
-Small-bore target rifles used for prone or 3-position shooting to NSRA or ISSF rules may be used on Melville and Cheylesmore but only by prior arrangement with the Range Office.
+19. Fullbore centre fire rifles other than gallery rifles may not be used on pistol ranges unless approved in advance by the CE.

-- Cheylesmore (No Danger Area Range).
-(Gallery Rifle and Pistol, turning targets at 25 metres only).
+b.
+Cheylesmore (No Danger Area Range).
+(Gallery Rifle and Pistol, ISSF Targetry at 25m, turning targets at 25 metres, Overhead Retrievable Targets at 25m only).
 Rifles within GR ME and MV limits.
 Pistols other than air pistols.
-Bisley Range Safety Regulations version 2016/1 dated 12 March 2016

 Moving Target Ranges